 I remember hearing about the barefoot runner from Ethiopia who won the 1960 Olympic marathon in Rome.
 Then in Tokyo, 40 days after having acute appendicitis, Abebe Bikila also won the 1964 Olympic marathon with another record time!

-Stories of tenacity like his have made an impression on me, so when my daughter Erica wanted to run a marathon this past May, I decided to run it too.
+Stories of tenacity like his have made an impression on me, so when my daughter Erica wanted to run a marathon, I decided to run it too.
 I wanted to cross the marathon off my bucket list!

 So why am I writing about this?
 Because the Bible describes our spiritual life as a race.
 In essence we are all running a spiritual marathon!
-And I hope some of the things I experienced while preparing for and running the marathon—and especially the biblical principles they brought to mind—can help us all as we run our races with endurance.
+And I hope some of the things I experienced while preparing for and running the marathon—and especially the biblical principles they brought to mind—can help us all as we run the race with endurance.

 In 1 Corinthians 9:24-27 the apostle Paul compares our Christian life with a race.
 Athletes make a tremendous commitment to give it their all.
 They train hard and avoid eating or drinking too much.
 They push themselves and discipline themselves to beat everyone else—since only one is the winner.